29 Easy Side Hustles That Can Be Done On The Weekend (2023)

 Teaching English online is an ideal option for anyone looking to make a difference in the lives of children while working from home.
 Working with VIPKID allows teachers to set their hours and earn up to $22 an hour, depending on their experience.
 As long as you are comfortable communicating in English and are willing to create a learning environment conducive to understanding, you can pick up teaching English online without any prior knowledge of Chinese.

-Best of all, the entire curriculum with be provided for you!
+Best of all, the entire curriculum will be provided for you!
 With each student assigned 1-on-1, you’ll tailor instruction to their needs and progress faster.
 This intimate setting also means that kids will gain more confidence and increase their fluency one step at a time.
 As a teacher on VIPKID, you can deliver lessons that make a difference in someone’s life every day – what could be more rewarding?

 17. Become a Rideshare Driver

 Ridesharing is growing in popularity as a way to travel, and becoming a rideshare driver provides an excellent opportunity to earn money.
-Uber and Lyft are two more popular wide-reaching companies; however, numerous other options focus on specific cities or provide specialty services such as airport shuttles.
-Rideshare drivers can log in log in conveniently, request rides, and set their hours and prices.
+Uber and Lyft are two more popular, wide-reaching companies; however, numerous other options focus on specific cities or provide specialty services such as airport shuttles.
+Rideshare drivers can log in conveniently, request rides, and set their hours and prices.

 Before starting work for a rideshare company, you must meet specific requirements.
 This usually includes valid identification documents, insurance on your car, a criminal record check, and any needed permits or registration from your state.

-Then you can sign up through their platform and follow the instructions provided.
+Then, you can sign up through their platform and follow the instructions.
 Thanks to technological advances, it is now easier to be a rideshare driver and make money with careful planning and attention when transporting customers.

 18. Be a grocery Store Shopper